 Pap test.
 The doctor gently scrapes the outside of the cervix and vagina and takes samples of the cells for testing.

 Colposcopy.
 The doctor may do a colposcopy to check the cervix for abnormal areas.
-A special instrument called a colposcope (an instrument that magnifies the cells of the cervix and vagina, similar to a microscope) is used.
+A special instrument called a colposcope is used.
+A colposcope is an instrument that magnifies the cells of the cervix and vagina, similar to a microscope.
 The colposcope gives the doctor a lighted, magnified view of the tissues of the vagina and the cervix.
 The colposcope is not inserted into the woman’s body, and the examination is not painful, can be done in the doctor's office, and has no side effects.
 It can even be done on pregnant women.

 After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.